Living with HIV

 Patients in advanced stages can start to notice symptoms associated with AIDS or with the complications that appear when the body’s defences decline.
 The symptoms of AIDS can include extreme weight loss, diarrhoea and dementia.
 Certain types of cancer and opportunistic infections can appear in this stage.

 Kaposi’s sarcoma is a type of vascular and lymphatic tumour that was first described in 1872.
-Until the outbreak of AIDS, this cancerous process was rare; however, from 1980 onwards, epidemic Kaposi’s sarcoma became the most frequent neoplasia among patients infected with HIV.
+Until the outbreak of AIDS, this cancerous process was rare; however, from 1980 onwards, epidemic Kaposi’s sarcoma became the most frequent neoplasia among patients with HIV.
 This tumour is the element that defines the diagnosis in almost 10% of AIDS cases.
-It is observed almost exclusively in male homosexuals.
+It is observed almost exclusively in men who have sex with men.
 Before combination antiretroviral therapy became available, it was said that up to 30% of these patients developed the tumour at some time during their illness.
 Epidemiological studies carried out to date have confirmed the close relationship between human herpesvirus-8 infection and the risk of developing Kaposi’s sarcoma.
 In most patients, Kaposi’s sarcoma manifests with characteristic skin lesions that appear as different sized stains, blotches or lumps (ranging from millimetres to several centimetres), which are spindle-shaped and have a tendency to confluence.

 Patients with AIDS can also develop other types of cancer, such as non-Hodgkin lymphoma (NHL), Hodgkin’s disease and anogenital neoplasia; all associated with human papillomavirus infection.
-Burkitt’s, immunoblastic, non-Hodgkin and primary brain lymphomas, as well as invasive cervical carcinoma, all have a higher rate of incidence in HIV-infected patients.
-These tumours are treated in a similar manner as they are in non-HIV-infected patients and their prognosis can improve with antiretroviral therapy.
+Burkitt’s, immunoblastic, non-Hodgkin and primary brain lymphomas, as well as invasive cervical carcinoma, all have a higher rate of incidence in patients with HIV.
+These tumours are treated in a similar manner as they are in patients without HIV and their prognosis can improve with antiretroviral therapy.

 The use of condoms will help protect the person from other sexually transmitted infections and also protect others from being infected with HIV.

-Talking with other people infected with HIV can prove helpful when adapting to and accepting the infection with normality.
+Talking with other people infected with HIV can prove helpful when adapting to and accepting the disease with normality.

 Taking the medication every day as prescribed.
 Alarms on mobile phones or watches, or in agendas, will help patients to remember when to take the medication and the time/date of follow-up visits.